At a glance

 Resignation: Termination for unjustified absence

 The draft law stipulates that an employee’s unjustified absence for more than 15 days will lead to the termination of their employment by deemed resignation by the employee, unless the employee can demonstrate that unavoidable events, or employer-caused circumstances, prevented them from communicating the reasons for their absence.
-In addition, the employer is required to report the absence to the Labour Office, which has the authority to verify the validity of the notification.
+In addition, the employer is required to notify the Labour Office of the absence.
+The Labour Office is responsible for verifying that the unjustified absence lasted for more than 15 days.

 The Illustrative Report highlights that this rule aims to balance the positions of both parties in cases where the employee intends to terminate the employment relationship but fails to complete the legal formalities, thereby allowing them to receive the unemployment allowance, which current legislation does not provide for voluntary resignations without just cause.